-All Applicants may have direct or indirect Ownership/Development interest in a maximum of two selected projects per Competitive Round.
+All Applicants may have direct or indirect Ownership/Development interest in a maximum of four selected projects per year, with a maximum of three selected projects per Competitive Round. twoselected projects per Competitive Round a.
+9% Credits Award Limitations

 Applicants either qualified as probationary or with minimal development experience (determined by DCA) are limited to one award per competitive round.